 You deserve every happiness that life has to offer.
 The fact that you’re hurting so badly only proves that you don’t feel the way you know you’re supposed to feel, which is not crummy.
 Try this: recall a time when you were extremely happy or at peace before this person came into your life.
 What were you focused on?
 What activities were you involved in?
 What contribution were you making to the world?
 Answer these questions, and you’ve got a blueprint for getting your groove back and moving into happy.
 Or try something new that you’ve always wanted to do and read this to perk yourself back up.

-Believe it or not, the earth won’t stop spinning on it’s axis, your heart won’t stop beating, and you will be OK.
-If you allow it to, time can be your best friend when you’re getting over a relationship.
-Spend some much-deserved time loving yourself and appreciating all of the good things in your life right now.
+13. Everything will be OK.loving yourself and appreciating all of the good things in your life right now.
 Make a list and rehearse it each time your default turns to thoughts of your ex, or put yourself in the space of others who are less fortunate than you to give yourself some perspective on how good your life really is.
 The truth is you’re not the first person to have a hard time getting over a past relationship, and you won’t be the last.
 Just remember to breathe; everything will be OK.

 Featured photo credit: Logan Adermatt via unsplash.com